DavidTParks/dev-portfolio-2.0/content/blogs/building-a-like-counter-with-faunadb-and-nuxt.md

 netlify login
 ```

-Netlify will ask you to login in your browser, and grant access to the Netlify CLI.
+You'll be asked to login in your browser, and grant access to the Netlify CLI.

 Assuming you already have a project setup on Netlify, we need to now link our local repository with our Site on Netlify.
 Run the following command and follow the instructions to properly link your site: